 To receive live student responses for your Word Cloud, head into presentation mode.
 From here, students can join your class using the Class Code in the top right corner.

-To join, they can go to classpoint.app or scan the QR code that appears when click on the Class Code.
+To join, they can go to classpoint.app or scan the QR code that appears when you click on the Class Code.

 When you are ready to begin your question, just click the button.
 The question is now open and ready for submissions.